 Before we get to the step by step directions, a few notes about the ingredients:

-Fish: the recipe calls for cod, but this simple blackening method can be used on almost any fish, from grouper to halibut to a rich, fatty fish like salmon.
+Fish: the recipe calls for cod, but this blackening method can be used on almost any fish, from grouper to halibut to a rich, fatty fish like salmon.
+If using frozen fish, be sure to thaw and dry thoroughly before seasoning.

-Brown sugar: a touch of brown sugar helps with caramelization and adds a balanced sweetness to the super-savory seasoning.
+Brown sugar: an extra touch of brown sugar helps with caramelization and adds a balanced sweetness to the super-savory seasoning.
 Omit if you prefer to cook without sugar.

 Full ingredient list and measurements included in the printable recipe card below.